-.: Trade of NWFP
+.: Trade of MFP

 The NWFP can be broadly classified as nationalized and non-nationalized forest produce.

-.: Nationalized Non-Wood Forest Produce
+.: Nationalized MINOR Forest Produce

-Nationalized Non Wood Forest Produce are the one for which the trade monopoly lies with the state government or its authorized agent CG MFP Federation.
+Nationalized Minor Forest Produce are the one for which the trade monopoly lies with the state government or its authorized agent CG MFP Federation.
 The collection and sale of nationalized forest produce is done by CG MFP Federation only.
 The Federation sells the collected produce through tenders and auctions on behalf of the state govt.
 The state monopoly has been created to ensure payment of appropriate price to the rural collectors of forest produce.
 Tendu leaves, Sal seed, Harra and Gums (grade I & II) are the Nationalized non-wood forest produce in the state.
 Chhattisgarh Tendu Leaves (Vyapar Viniyaman) Adhiniyam, 1964 and the rules made there under regulate the trade of tendu leaves and Chhattisgarh Vanopaj (Vyapar Viniyaman) Adhiniyam, 1969 and the rules made thereunder regulate trade of Sal seed, Harra & Gums (grade I & II).

 Tendu Leaves